Home > About OPA >FAQ Transition to CDII

 What other organizations will be integrated into the new Center?

-OPA will join the Office of Health Information Integrity (CalOHII), the Committee for the Protection of Human Subjects (CPHS), and the Office of Innovation (OI) to become the Center for Data Insights and Innovation.
+OPA joined the Office of Health Information Integrity (CalOHII), the Committee for the Protection of Human Subjects (CPHS), and the Office of Innovation (OI) to become the Center for Data Insights and Innovation.

 When will OPA’s transition to CDII be completed?

-CDII is currently in the process of bringing together several offices under the CalHHS into a single organization.
-Over the next few months, updates about the transition of OPA’s programs and online resources will be posted on the OPA website and provided via social media and email communications.
-Please visit the CDII webpage for more information about the new organization.
+Over the next few months, updates about the transition of OPA’s online resources will be posted on the OPA website and provided via social media and email communications.
+Please visit the new CDII website for more information about the new organization.

 Will any of OPA’s products be discontinued?

-No. OPA products that will be adopted by CDII include: the Health Care Quality Report Cards and the Complaint Data Reports.
+No. OPA products that were adopted by CDII include: the Health Care Quality Report Cards and the Complaint Data Reports.
 Related resources will be transitioned to CDII, along with several additional products from the other organizations joining CDII.

 What does this mean for OPA’s patient consumers?

 The main products most valuable to consumers will continue to be available to the public.
-The Health Care Quality Report Cards will remain on the current OPA website until they are moved to the new CDII website.
+The Health Care Quality Report Cards will remain on the current OPA website until they can be moved to the new CDII website.
+All of OPA’s report publications can be accessed through the new CDII webpage at www.cdii.ca.gov/consumer-reports/

 What does this mean for OPA’s business partners?